janekx21/bachelor-thesis/chapters/ba.typ

 Yannik Sander discussed the same problem in his work "Design and Implementation of the Language Server Protocol for the Nickel Language"@sanderDesignImplementationLanguage in Chapter 4.2.3 Code Analysis.
-He calles it lazy and eager analysis.
+He calls it "lazy" and "eager" analysis.

 = Evaluation <analysis>
 There are two parts to the evaluation.
 One quantitative and one qualitative.
 For